oleg-nenashev/mocks-as-code-demo/README.md

-# Mocks as Code for Configuration Management.
-Demo
+# Workshop - AWS Mocks as Code for Configuration Management

 Can you do full-stack development with Java?
 You can!
 And what about full-stack platform engineering?
 You can do it too!